The World’s #1 Executive Coaching and Business Coaching Blog (2017-2021)

 Achieving Next-Level Readiness in Business

 “Never think you’ve got it all figured out.
 The moment you stop being open to feedback or being committed to your own growth and development is the moment you’ll get tripped up.
 Trust me, I learned this one the hard way,” executive coach Karen Wright says.
 Karen’s willingness to be refreshingly open and honest is only one of the reasons top executives come to her for career coaching.
-She has written books on the topic and runs her own successful coaching business and website.
+She has written books on the topic and runs her own successful coaching business.
 Karen spoke to us recently about achieving next-level readiness and other essential aspects of leadership.

 Can you tell us a bit about your journey to where you currently are professionally as an executive coach?